-Liver transplantation is reserved for patients with end-stage irreversible liver failure, and for whom other treatments have proven ineffective.
+The demand for available healthy livers far outweighs the supply.
+Because of this, liver transplants are reserved for patients with end-stage, irreversible liver failure who have exhausted all other treatment options.
 Occasionally, transplantation is also an option for some patients with liver cancer.

 When a liver is damaged slowly over time, the condition is known as chronic liver disease.
 When it occurs rapidly, often in a matter of weeks, it's known as acute liver failure.